iruneiro33/PyBer_Analysis/README.md

 # Results

-To begin wit hte analysis, the table below shows the summary of the total and average rides and fares by type of city.
+To begin with the analysis, the table below shows the summary of the total and average rides and fares by type of city.
 Also, as we see the total number of drivers per type of city.
 In this case, the city with the most drivers, the most amount of rides and the highest fares is the urban type of city.
 Next, we find the suburban and finally the rural city type is has the fewest total rides, less drivers and smallest total fares.
 However, on the average fare per ride the rural city is higher, which is translated into more money spent per ride.
-It would be interesting to see why is the reason for this (longer distances, higher prices, more time spent per ride?), or if it is only because of the lower amount of total drivers.
+It would be interesting to see why is the reason for this (longer distances, higher initial prices, more time spent per ride?), or if it is only because of the lower amount of total drivers.

 ![Total_Summary_Pyber](https://user-images.githubusercontent.com/7553779/188354829-ea197cac-a2af-49a3-af3b-fa5aabfccd49.png)